dlab-berkeley/python-berkeley/events/_posts/2014-01-31-a-new-format.md

 ![whiteboard with connected topics](events/assets/2014-01-24-PWP-rally-topics.jpg)

-There will be [lightning talks](http://en.wikipedia.org/wiki/Lightning_talk) at about 4.30pm.
-If you've found a cool new project, or you've got a great idea, come and tell us about it.
+There will be [lightning talks](http://en.wikipedia.org/wiki/Lightning_talk) at about 4.30pm on using Python in teaching and automated grading.
+If you know of projects or ideas about that, let us know at the meeting.